 Applicants who identify as trans may wish to be aware of this guidance on support and policies at King's:

 In addition we know that some trans identifying applicants may have questions relating to how their gender and/or name or title is recorded and used specifically during the admissions process.
-We are preparing FAQs for applicants as King's undergoes a consultation on the support available to our Trans community.
-In the meantime if you would like further confidential guidance please feel free to contact the Admissions Manager (Operations) at firstname.lastname@example.org in the first instance.
+If you would like further confidential guidance please feel free to contact the Admissions Manager (Operations) at firstname.lastname@example.org in the first instance.

 Applicants with a refugee or asylum-seeker background